 Enter threat hunting – the proactive practice of ferreting out those sneaky cyber-rodents.
 Or, if you insist on a more formal definition, “any manual or machine-assisted process intended to find security incidents missed by an organization’s automated detection systems.”
 Either way, hunting is a great way to drive improvement in automated detection and help you stay ahead of the attackers.

-In this blog post, we'll introduce you to this cutting-edge approach to threat hunting, designed to adapt and thrive in today's dynamic cybersecurity landscape.
-We’ll have MUCH more to say about PEAK, and about threat hunting in general, over the next several months, so consider this an introduction to the framework, with more details to come soon.
+In this article, we'll introduce you to PEAK, a cutting-edge approach to threat hunting, designed to adapt and thrive in today's dynamic cybersecurity landscape.
+Over seven articles, we've described in detail how to hunt with PEAK:

 Before we dive into the world of PEAK, though, let's take a step back and talk about threat hunting frameworks in general.